vidhyasagar13/krikeyCodingChallenge/readme.md

 ```
 ...... deployments created
 ```
-### viii.
-Initialize the cluster for deploying our created image.
+### ix.
+Apply the service.yml to run the vm instance

 The above step would have created the necessary pods and given some time the pods will show `STATUS : READY`